 STAY HOME BECAUSE YOU’RE WELL DAY

 On November 30th, Stay Home Because You’re Well Day gives us an excuse to stay in for the day.
-We all need a break, and it’s nice to take it when we healthy and can enjoy it.
+We all need a break, and it is nice to take it when we are healthy and can enjoy it.
 That said, if everyone in the working world took the same day to stay home because we were well, chaos would ensue.

 We all need time alone.
-It’s essential to disconnect from our daily routines.
-Sometimes we have a checklist of things we would do.
+It is essential to disconnect from our daily routines.
+Sometimes a checklist of things we need to do calls to us.
 Others have no idea what we’d do left to our own devices.

 Being home when we are healthy can come with a sense of accomplishment, too.
 We can tackle tasks we’ve been wanting to complete for a while.
 It can also be an opportunity for some much-needed relaxation.
 Everyone sees a healthy day off differently.
 Use it as you see fit.